Welcome to our Creative Community

 Deadline: Students must be enrolled, confirmed and actively attending by February 24, 2017 to be eligible for this grant.

-Recognizing that some students have been displaced due to school closures, the transfer grant is being offered to ease the burden of transferring to another institution and offset the cost of credits ineligible for transfer due to different curriculum requirements or campus transfer criteria.
+Recognizing that some students have been displaced due to closures at schools, the transfer grant is being offered to ease the burden of transferring to another college and offset the cost of credits ineligible for transfer due to different curriculum requirements or campus transfer criteria.

 Students transferring pursuant to an articulation agreement or from another EDMC school are not eligible for this grant.